chalatz/tours/pages/links/historical-sites/ottoman-sites.md

   abstract: Ottoman Sites in Rhodes, Ottoman Monuments in Rhodes Greece
   http_desc: Ottoman Monuments in Rhodes, Ottoman Sites in Rhodes Greece, Rhodes private
     tours
-title: Ottoman Sites in Rhodes.
-1522 AD - 1912 AD
+title: Ottoman Sites in Rhodes
 summary: In 1522 the Ottoman Turks conquered the city after a second long siege.
 The Knights were allowed to sail off to Sicily and ultimately to Malta and Gozo.
 Thus, the Ottomans secured control of the Eastern Mediterranean.
 Their influence was expressed